 Now before you go, there are a couple of things you can do to actually save these strategies so that you can keep coming back to them as you work on trying these ideas:

 First of all, be sure to Pin this for later so that you can find it on your favorite crochet board.
 And secondly, go ahead and consider signing up for my regular emails if you’ve found this post helpful.
+As a bonus, I’ll send you my master list of project ideas!

 In addition to getting constant access to resources like my master list of crochet project ideas, you’ll also get more encouragement and tips from me on crochet topics just about every week, and I’ll also send special offers and other content that I think might genuinely interest you.